Jason Drucker

-Jason Ian Drucker is an American child actor.
+Jason Ian Drucker (born September 20, 2005) is an American actor.
 He starred as Greg Heffley in the 2017 film Diary of a Wimpy Kid: The Long Haul.
 He also played Tommy Miller, the youngest of the Miller family, in Nickelodeon's Every Witch Way.
 In 2018, he co-starred in the Transformers spin-off Bumblebee.

-Personal life
+Biography

 Drucker was born in Hollywood, Florida.
-Drucker is Jewish.
-He is also an anti bullying activist.
+He is of Jewish descent.
+He is also an anti-bullying activist.

 Drucker first rose to prominence with his role in Nickelodeon's Every Which Way, where he played the role of Tommy Miller.
-Drucker's film debut Barely Legal came out in 2015.
-Drucker was also in 2017's Diary of a Wimpy Kid: The Long Haul, where he played the protagonist, Greg Heffely.
-He also had a co-starring role in 2018's Bumblebee.
+Drucker's film debut Barely Lethal, appearing with Hailee Steinfeld, came out in 2015.
+Drucker was also in 2017's Diary of a Wimpy Kid: The Long Haul, where he played the protagonist, Greg Heffley.
+He also had a co-starring role in 2018's Bumblebee, again working with Steinfeld.
+As of 2024, that remains as Drucker's last acting role.

+Drucker attends the University of Florida, where he is majoring in Telecommunications Management and is a part of the Delta Sigma Phi fraternity, where he was the president for 2024-2025 term.